SeLite/SeLite.github.io/BootstrapLoader.md

 ## Dependencies between files ##
 Bootstrap initiates extensions after any Selenium Core extensions loaded as Firefox add-ons (whether they use [ExtensionSequencer](ExtensionSequencer) or not).

-If you have multiple files registered with Bootstrap through a 'values' manifest (as per [SettingsManifests](SettingsManifests)), they get loaded in that order.
+If you have multiple files registered with Bootstrap through a _values_ manifest (as per [SettingsManifests](SettingsManifests)), they get loaded in that order.
 However, if you register multiple files through profile-based configuration (as per [SettingsInterface](SettingsInterface)), their order is not guaranteed.
 Then you need more structure for that: package them as Firefox extensions and load them through [ExtensionSequencer](ExtensionSequencer).

 On change, Bootstrap re-loads all registered files, not just the one(s) updated.
-That allows dependant files (that were registered with Bootstrap through a 'values' manifest) to inject any hooks in the expected order.
+That allows dependant files (that were registered with Bootstrap through a _values_ manifest) to inject any hooks in the expected order.